open-power/skiboot/doc/opal-api/opal-messages.rst

 undefined, although can safely be memcpy()d or otherwise moved.

 In the device tree, there's an opal-msg-size property of the OPAL node that says the size of a struct opal-msg.
-In the future, OPAL may support larger messages.
+Kernel will use this property to allocate memory for opal_msg structure.
 See ``OPAL_GET_MESSAGE`` documentation for details.
 ::

   ibm,opal {